 The offer stage needs to be treated with extreme urgency.
 It's the culmination of weeks of work.
 Fumble it, and you're back to square one.

-Our data paints a clear picture of compensation expectations for software engineers, which heavily influences the offer stage.
+Our data paints a clear picture of compensation expectations for senior software engineers, which heavily influences the offer stage.
 For senior talent, getting this right and moving quickly is non-negotiable.

 | Percentile | Base Salary (Annual) |